 Grounds for Contesting a Will in Pennsylvania

-According to Pennsylvania law, anyone at least 18 years or older and of sound mind can create a will.
+According to Pennsylvania law, anyone at least eighteen (18) years or older and of sound mind can create a will.
 With these criteria, you can contest a will only if you have legal grounds to do so.
 If you do, you’ll have to prove that the will was not legally valid or that it shouldn’t be followed based on other grounds.

 Who Has Legal Standing to Challenge a Will?

 It’s important to note that familial ties are not strong enough to give you legal standing as your only grounds.
 In the 2012 case of the Dupont will, the Pennsylvania court ruled that a niece and nephew did not have the standing to challenge their deceased uncle’s will because he had not left them anything in his two previous wills.
-Since the intestate succession laws wouldn’t have left them with anything either, they didn’t have much to lose, which is why they had no legal standing.

 Grounds for Challenging a Will